-When outsourcing customer support to an external service provider, make sure your customers’ time is effectively valued.
+Defining the right SLA outsourcing customer service to an external service provider is a complicated task!
+Make sure your customers’ time is effectively valued.
 You will have to define the level of service they expect, laying out the metrics to measure the outsourced service’s success.
 Setting the correct service-level agreement (SLA) is crucial: it has to be demanding enough to satisfy your customers and, at the same time, realistic enough to be achieved by the service provider.

 In customer service, we mainly consider the following metrics: